jalasker/desi_samUNIT/README.md

 **lo2f.py** To plot the model [OII] luminosity function at z~1, compared with observations.

-**cum_lo2.py, cum_sf.py, cum_m.py** To plot the cumulative function on the indicated property and find the cuts on it that will give the target DESI number density.
+**cumu.py** To plot and create a file with the cumulative function on the indicated property and find the cuts on it that will give the target DESI number density.

+**find_cuts.py** Find the cuts in a given property to get a target number density

+**create_sel.py** Use the found cuts to create a subsample.

 ## Specifications for DESI samples